COVID-19 Information Center

 In October 2020, the U.S. Food and Drug Administration (FDA) approved remdesivir for use in hospitalized adults and children 12 years of age or older who weigh at least 88 pounds.

-Remdesivir, a broad spectrum anti-viral medication, should only be administered in a hospital setting or a healthcare facility able to provide acute patient care.
-The medication was approved by FDA after analysis of data from three randomized, controlled clinical trials that included patients hospitalized with mild-to-severe COVID-19.
+Remdesivir, a broad spectrum anti-viral medication, is only administered in a hospital setting or a healthcare facility able to provide acute patient care.

 Another COVID-19 treatment is dexamethasone, a type of corticosteroid.
-Its use is recommended by the National Institutes of Health’s COVID-19 Treatment Guidelines Panel for hospitalized patients who are using ventilators to support breathing or require supplemental oxygen.
+It’s used in hospitalized patients who are using ventilators to support breathing or require supplemental oxyten.
+It is recommended by the National Institutes of Health’s COVID-19 Treatment Guidelines Panel.

 What is the impact of COVID-19 on people of color?